Close Banner

 Ins and Outs of Disney World Advanced Dining Reservations - Les Chefs de France

 Make sure you have the latest version of the My Disney Experience app.
 Several new features are only supported on the latest version of the app, so update the app before your trip to take advantage of them.
 For example, when you arrive for a dining reservation, you can use Mobile Dine Check-In at select restaurants through the app.
 From a push notification or QR code, you'll be able to check in.
 Once your table is ready, you'll be notified to proceed to a specified location.
+Note that you'll need to enable location services and be very close to the dining location to allow online check-in.

 If, on the other hand, you did not get advance dining reservations and decide to eat at a participating table-service restaurant once you are there, you can use the app to add yourself to the Mobile Walk-Up List.
 You can scan a QR code in the restaurant lobby and proceed via the app.
 My Disney Experience is also where you can view menus for any restaurant and Mobile Order for quick-service restaurants.